When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Results

 \subsection{Preprocessing}

-Since our data captures a continuous stream of ad exposures from desktop browsing, we must first segment it into meaningful user sessions.
+To simulate a realistic attack scenario where an adversary observes users in short discrete time windows, we must segment the continuous stream of ad exposures into meaningful units of analysis.
 We use a data-driven, principled way to define what counts as a ``session'' in our dataset, instead of arbitrarily choosing a cutoff.
 Users' ad exposures arrive as a continuous, non-uniform timeline of events over days and weeks.
 To segment each user's ad viewing history into coherent sessions, we identify a robust threshold for the maximum time interval that can elapse between consecutive ads such that they still belong to the same session.